-Proof of Afterlife - A New Concept Of Life After Death
+Proof of Afterlife - A New Theory Of Life After Death

 I remember when I discovered Proof of Afterlife.
 It was a glorious event.
 I was only 19 at the time.
 We were walking around our small mid-western town until late into the evening.
 We kept repeating, "Good things come in small packages."
 That was the trigger that helped me remember the core concept behind the theory.

 You might think it is easy knowing what happens at the end of life.
 I am from middle America.
 I was raised a Catholic.
 When I thought of religion, I thought of Jesus.
 That is how us Catholics are taught.
 For Jesus this seemed easy.
 All I had to do was start preaching, just like Jesus.
 He did most of his teaching around 30 years old.
 He was a young man.
 It was in this mold that I went forth to tell the world.